Haitian crisis (2018–present): Background and origins

 A Senate probe released in November 2017 concerning the 2008–2016 period (the René Préval and Michel Martelly administrations) revealed significant corruption had been funded with Venezuelan loans through the Petrocaribe program.
 With the departure of the United Nations force in 2017, the power vacuum was occupied by gangs, some of which had been fostered, financed, and even created by Martelly, famous for his 2008 Bandi légal album and his ties to right-wing elements in the police.

-A new round of protests broke out in February 2021 amid a dispute over Moïse's presidential term.
+Protests broke out in February 2021 amid a dispute over President Jovenel Moïse's term.
 The protesters claimed that Moïse's term officially ended on 7 February 2021 and demanded that he step down.
 Moïse said that Haitian presidents have five years to serve according to the constitution and that he had one more year to serve since he only became president in February 2017.
 Protesters also expressed concerns about the 2021 Haitian constitutional referendum, a referendum proposed by Moïse which would reportedly scrap the ban on consecutive presidential terms and enable Moïse to run again.

 From 2017 to 2021, with Haiti's political leadership deadlocked, public administration virtually shut down due to a lack of funding, and the judicial system in shambles, gangs seized political power through co-operative politicians, and economic control through financing by the business elite, protection rackets, kidnappings and murders.

-History (2018–2019)
+Beginning (2018–2019)

 2018 protests

-When Venezuela stopped shipping oil to Haiti in March 2018, this led to fuel shortages.
-With the removal of government subsidies in July, kerosene prices went up over 50 percent, with similarly steep hikes on other fossil fuels.
-These rises in taxes on gasoline, diesel, and kerosene that went into effect on 7 July 2018 brought Haitians into the streets.
-Flights were canceled into and out of Haiti by U.S. airlines.
-The government backed down on the tax increases, and the President accepted the resignation of the inexperienced Jack Guy Lafontant as prime minister on 14 July 2018, replaced one month later by Jean-Henry Céant.
-With Jovenel Moise blamed.
+Venezuela, because of its economic crisis, stopped shipping oil to Haiti in March 2018, causing fuel shortages.
+On 6 July 2018, the Haitian government announced an increase in the price of kerosene by 51 percent, diesel by 47 percent, and gasoline by 38 percent, which was followed by protests and rioting.
+U.S. airlines canceled flights into and out of Haiti.
+The government suspended the price increases, and the president accepted the resignation of the inexperienced Jack Guy Lafontant as prime minister on 14 July 2018, replaced one month later by Jean-Henry Céant.

 In mid-August 2018, Haitian-Canadian Gilbert Mirambeau Jr. tweeted a photo of himself blindfolded holding a cardboard sign with "Kot kòb PetwoKaribe a ? ("Where did the PetroCaribe money go?") written on it.
 The hashtag petrocaribechallenge was soon circulated on social media.
 According to Shearon Roberts, such messaging served initially to inform the international community that a regime change effort was underway.
 Haitian media then shared the hashtag offline, amplifying the message within the country.

 Anger over the revelations and accusations from the continuing investigation simmered into the autumn and boiled over again, first in October 2018, with tense scenes and violence in Les Cayes, in Jacmel, and in Saint-Marc.
 A week of protests in November 2018 led to 10 deaths, including several killed when a government car "lost a wheel and plowed into a crowd."